Kentown25/Retail_Sales_Perfomance/README.md

 The goal of this project is to analyze this data to provide key insights and recommendations to increase future sales performance.

-Tools Used: Google Sheets and Tableau

-Data Cleaning & Preparation was done in Excel (provide link)

-The raw dataset, cleaned dataset, and exploratory pivot tables used during the inspection phase are available in the project repository (provide link).
+Data cleaning & preparation was done in Excel.
+The raw dataset, cleaned dataset, and exploratory pivot tables used during the inspection phase are available in the project repository [(Data)](retail_sales_dataset.xlsx).

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Tableau dashboard used to report and explore sales trends can be found here [(Dashboard)](https://public.tableau.com/views/RetailSales_17846031200520/Summary?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 Insights and recommendations are provided on the following key areas:
 - Category Performance: comparative analysis of total sales by category